quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 :p How does a vertex's position change from bind pose to current pose?
 ??x
-In bind pose, the vertex's position in model space \( v_{MB} \) remains constant.
-However, when the joint moves to its current pose, the vertex's coordinates need to be recalculated in model space as \( v_{MC} \).
+In bind pose, the vertex's position in model space $v_{MB}$ remains constant.
+However, when the joint moves to its current pose, the vertex's coordinates need to be recalculated in model space as $v_{MC}$.
 This involves a series of transformations: from model space to joint space, moving the joint, and then back to model space.

 Here is an example of how this might look in code:
 ```java